Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

 Current Transformer measure the current in a wire by measuring its magnetic field (see
 `Wikipedia Current Transformer <https://en.wikipedia.org/wiki/Current_transformer>`__).
-With a trick you can increase the resolution of your current measurement.
-For that you have to pass the wire multiple times through the current transformer.
+You can increase the resolution of the current measurement by passing the wire through the current transformer multiple times.

 TODO Picture current transformer with multiple times passed trough wire

-With that the ratio changes:
+The ratio changes accordingly:

-* 2-times passed through: Factor 2 ratio
+* 2-times passed through: Ratio factor 2
-* 3-times passed through: Factor 3 ratio
+* 3-times passed through: Ratio factor 3
 * etc.

-If the real current is too high, the measurement will be cut.
+If the real current becomes too high, the measurement will be cut off.
-The Bricklet will not be damaged by that.
-But of course the measurement is not correct anymore.
-It is the same problem when you choose a current transformer with a too high ratio.
+The measurement is not correct anymore, but the Bricklet can not be damaged by this.
+The same is true if the current transformer ratio is too high

-If you pass the wire multiple times through the transformer that will increase the noise.
-Therefore it is the best to choose a proper transformer.
+Passing the wire multiple times through the transformer will increase the noise.
+If available, it is the better to choose a matching transformer.

 .. _energy_monitor_bricklet_waveforms: